neelchauhan/www.neelc.org/content/projects.md

 # The FreeBSD Project (2014-Present)

-[FreeBSD](https://www.freebsd.org/) is a general-purpose Unix-like operating system derived from UC Berkeley's Berkeley Software Distribution.
+[FreeBSD](https://www.freebsd.org/) is a general-purpose Unix-like operating system derived from UC Berkeley's 4.4BSD.
 I have been a FreeBSD user since 2012 and contributor since 2014.

 [FreeBSD Ports](https://www.freebsd.org/ports/) is
 [FreeBSD's](https://www.freebsd.org/) package management system.
 This is